Lucy Moore (Wikipedia editor)

-Lucy Moore is a British curator and doctoral student known for improving the coverage of women on Wikipedia.
+Lucy Moore is a British curator and numismatist, known for improving the coverage of women on Wikipedia.
 She was UK Wikimedian of the Year in 2022.

 Education

 Moore earned a BA in Modern History in 2006 from Wadham College, University of Oxford, then an MA in Medieval Studies in 2009 from the Institute for Medieval Studies at the University of Leeds.
 Studying part-time while working in a call-centre, she focused on researching early medieval coinage.
-In 2019 she began doctoral research at the University of York, studying coinage in ninth-century Northumbria.
+In 2019 she began doctoral research at the University of York.
+Her 2025 thesis is titled Coinage in 9th-century Northumbria: Copper-alloy, Kings and Vikings.

 Career

 Moore is an archaeologist and curator.
 After completing her MA, she juggled work as a carer and for the National Trust with internships and fixed-term contracts at Leeds Museums & Galleries and the Ashmolean Museum.
 In 2013, Moore gained the position of Project Curator at Leeds Museums and Galleries a position she held until 2023.
 During this period, she co-authored the 2015 book Great War Britain.
 Leeds: Remembering 1914-18.

 In 2024, Moore became Associate Curator of Numismatic and Object Collections in the Leeds University Libraries.
 At that time, she also worked as an unpaid carer.

 Alongside Wikipedia editing, Moore has undertaken voluntary work, including being a trustee of the Royal Numismatic Society, Leeds Civic Trust, and Carers Leeds.